My Self-Drive Faroe Islands Itinerary

 Farm Experience Faroes

 For a big reason, this day must be planned early in your trip.
 The cheapest way to Mykines is by ferry.
 Not only does the ferry sell out up to six months in advance, but it also gets canceled 30% of the time in the summer due to weather.
 You will understand why when you take this trip and see the only harbor on the Mykines.
 You can book your ferry here.
-You also must pay for a guided hike on this island.
 The ferry leaves from Sørvágur on the island of Vagar.

 This island ends in cliffs, making it the perfect spot for birds to nest in.
 People flock (pun intended) to get up close and personal with more puffins than you can imagine.
 If you are a birder, the island also has other unique species.